 - Cover with the water so the herb is fully wet.

-- Then add the glycerin and cap the jar tight with a lid.
+- Then, add the glycerin and seal the jar tight with a lid.

-- Gently stir to mix the glycerin thoroughly with the herb and water.
+- Gently and thoroughly, stir to mix the glycerin with the herb and water.

 - Place a piece of cloth or a towel in the bottom of your pan, and fill the pan half full with water. (the cloth is to help prevent cracking.
 You can also use a trivet to keep the jar off the bottom of the pan)